2020 Summer Olympics: Sports

-New sports
+New and Optional sports

 On 12 February 2013, with a remit to control the cost of the Games and ensure they are "relevant to sports fans of all generations", the IOC Executive Board recommended the removal of one of the 26 sports contested at the 2012 Summer Olympics, leaving a vacancy which the IOC would seek to fill at the 125th IOC Session.
 The new entrant would join golf and rugby sevens (which would both debut in 2016) as part of the program of 28 "core" sports.
 Five sports were shortlisted for removal, including canoe, field hockey, modern pentathlon, taekwondo, and wrestling.
 In the final round of voting by the executive board, eight members voted to remove wrestling from the Olympic program.
-Hockey and taekwondo were both tied in second with three votes each.
+Field hockey and taekwondo tied in second with three votes each.

-The decision to drop wrestling surprised many media outlets, given that the sport's role in the Olympics dates back to the ancient Olympic Games, and was included in the original program for the modern Games.
+The 2013 decision to drop wrestling after Rio 2016 surprised many media outlets, given that the sport's role in the Olympics dates back to the ancient Olympic Games, and was included in the original program for the modern Games.
 The New York Times felt that the decision was based on the shortage of well-known talent and the absence of women's events in the sport.
 Out of the shortlist from the IOC vote, Wrestling was duly added to the shortlist of applicants for inclusion in the 2020 Games, alongside the seven new sports that were put forward for consideration.

 On 29 May 2013, it was announced that three of the eight sports under consideration had made the final shortlist: baseball/softball, squash and wrestling.
 The other five sports were rejected at this point: karate, roller sports, sport climbing, wakeboarding, and wushu.
 At the 125th IOC Session on 8 September 2013, wrestling was chosen to be included in the Olympic program for 2020 and 2024.
 Wrestling secured 49 votes, while baseball/softball and squash received 24 votes and 22 votes respectively.

 With the adoption of the Olympic Agenda 2020 in December 2014, the IOC shifted from a "sport-based" approach to the Olympic program to an "event-based" program—establishing that organizing committees may propose discretionary events to be included in the program to improve local interest.
 As a result of these changes, a shortlist of eight new proposed sports was unveiled on 22 June 2015, consisting of baseball/softball, bowling, karate, roller sports, sport climbing, squash, surfing, and wushu.
 On 28 September 2015, the Tokyo Organizing Committee submitted their shortlist of five proposed sports to the IOC: baseball/softball, karate, sport climbing, surfing, and skateboarding.
 These five new sports were approved on 3 August 2016 by the IOC during the 129th IOC Session in Rio de Janeiro, Brazil, and were included in the sports program for 2020 only, bringing the total number of sports at the 2020 Olympics to 33.